obsproject/obs-websocket/docs/generated/protocol.md

   - If the client has requested an `rpcVersion` which the server cannot use, the connection is dropped with [`WebSocketCloseCode::UnsupportedProtocolVersion`](#websocketclosecode-enum).
 This system allows both the server and client to have seamless backwards compatability.
   - If any other parameters are malformed (invalid type, etc), the connection is dropped with [`WebSocketCloseCode::InvalidIdentifyParameter`](#websocketclosecode-enum)

-- Once identification is processed on the server, the server responds to the client with an [OpCode 2 `Identified`](#identified).
+- Once identification is processed on the server, the server responds to the client with an [OpCode 2 `Identified`](#identified-opcode-2).

 - The client will begin receiving events from obs-websocket and may now make requests to obs-websocket.

-- At any time after a client has been identified, it may send an [OpCode 3 `Reidentify`](#reidentify) message to update certain allowed session parameters.
+- At any time after a client has been identified, it may send an [OpCode 3 `Reidentify`](#reidentify-opcode-3) message to update certain allowed session parameters.
 The server will respond in the same way it does during initial identification.

 #### Connection Notes
 - If the Content Type is `application/msgpack`, all messages must be sent over binary.
 If it is `application/json`, all messages must be sent over text.
-- The obs-websocket server listens for any messages containing a `request-type` field in the first level JSON from unidentified clients.
+- The obs-websocket server listens for any messages containing a `request-type` key in the first level JSON from unidentified clients.
 If a message matches, the connection is dropped with [`WebSocketCloseCode::UnsupportedProtocolVersion`](#websocketclosecode-enum) and a warning is logged.
 - If a message with a `messageType` is not recognized to the obs-websocket server, the connection is dropped with [`WebSocketCloseCode::UnknownMessageType`](#websocketclosecode-enum).
 - At no point may the client send any message other than a single `Identify` before it has received an `Identified`.
 Doing so will result in the connection being dropped by the server with [`WebSocketCloseCode::NotIdentified`](#websocketclosecode-enum).